-Apply a layer of thinset to the raw face of one of your tiles.
-Use a trowel to score it.
+Apply a layer of thin-set to the raw face of one of your white corner shower shelf tiles.

 Place the other tile triangle, raw side down, onto your thinset so it’s like a tile sandwich.
-Ignore the sudden craving for oreos.

 Taking care not to cut yourself, carefully run your finger along the front line of thinset to wipe away any protruding thinset.

-Step 4: Prepare the wall for triangle shelf
+Step 5: Prepare the wall for triangle shelf

 Set your sandwiched shelf aside momentarily while you apply thinset to the hardibacker directly above your predetermined shelf tile line.

-Score the thinset with your trowel teeth.
+Score the thinset of your corner tile shower shelf with your trowel teeth.

 Set your shelf directly into the troweled thinset at the level of your tile tops.

-Step 5: Setting the shelf
+Step 6: Setting the corner shower shelf

 When you are certain that it’s adequately supported by the tiles below, push it inward toward the walls and downward onto the tiles.